kegilbert/Handbook/docs/refs/api/rtos/callbacks.md

     }

     /**
-     *  Wrappper function to set the trigger pin low.
+     *  Wrapper function to set the trigger pin low.
 Callbacks cannot take in both object and argument pointers.
      *  See use of this function in background_read().
      */
     void trigger_toggle(void) {